 It was probably also used for cultural performances as you can see a rough seating arrangement at different levels around it.
-It gives an impression of a mini amphitheater.
-Does the sky window has an acoustic role, needs to be explored?
+It gives an impression of a mini-amphitheater.
+Does the sky window has an acoustic role, that needs to be explored?

 The Sabha Mandap is a part of the main temple, slightly detached from Swarga Mandap.
 The doorjamb is beautiful with a Saraswati Murti on top and Purna Kalash on both sides.
 Lower panels on both sides of the door have 10 Dwarpalas, 5 on each side.
 Figures are well ornamented and adorned.
 They look beautiful even when their Gadas have been broken.
 At the bottom is a panel of mythical animals called Vyals.

-The lattices windows with flowers carved at intersections is a signature element of Chalukyan architecture.
+The lattice windows with flowers carved at intersections are a signature element of Chalukyan architecture.
 An incomplete Chandrashila is carved in front of the door.

-Inside the Sabha Mandap, the geometry of Swarga mandapa is repeated except the ceiling is covered here.
+Inside the Sabha Mandap, the geometry of Swarga Mandapa is repeated except the ceiling is covered here.
 60 pillars are arranged in 3 layers, a square in the middle and the third layer embedded in the walls.
-The four corner pillars bigger than the rest of the pillars.
+The four corner pillars are bigger than the rest of the pillars.